 Not to mention that trends can generate confusion among your customers and prospects if they don’t resonate with your brand vision.
 And your brand vision is not something you want to compromise, as it’s one of the four branding elements that make up who you are as a business.

 So, should all brands follow trends?
 Although it might be tempting to take advantage of trends, a brand that continuously does so can lose its distinctive character.
 In other words, just because a trend seems important, it might not be as important as establishing a solid brand identity in the eyes of the consumers.

 What’s Trending for Your Brand?

 Now let’s go back to our initial question: What’s trending these days?
-Well, it’s up to you to find out.
+Discover The Future of Branding: Trends and Brand Management Strategies for 2023.

 Whether you want to grasp the basics of branding for your new business, want to work on your brand strategy, are stuck with your brand visuals or want to find branding tips on how to grow your business, check out:

 - Foundations — Learn the basics of branding

 - Strategy — Plan your brand strategy

 - Build Story — Build a brand 1: Your brand story